Elegant Themes’ Divi Builder Review

 14. The Verdict—TL;DR

-Divi has been my website building tool of choice for the entire last year.
+Divi has been my website building tool of choice for years now.

 Support at Elegant Themes is excellent, and I can tell they care greatly about their rabidly supportive customer base.
+Positive reviews for Divi are off the charts.
 But given their low ticket price of only $89 USD for an annual membership, email chat will likely remain their best support option.
-Sometimes you'll get lucky and someone will be there right away in chat, but in my experience that's not too common.
+Sometimes you’ll get lucky and someone will be there right away in chat, but in my experience that’s not too common.
 To make up for this weakness I decided to pair Divi with 24/7 live chat support at WPMU.

 I also switched my hosting from Media Temple’s grid/shared hosting to WPMU’s dedicated servers to help me deal with Divi’s sometimes resource-hogging theme builder.
 This has helped me speed up my design time as well as page load times across the board.
 Without a doubt hosting is the biggest obstacle to a fast Divi website, so keep that in mind when you read reviews about Divi being slow.
 It can be quite fast when using the right layout pack, and the right host.

-So, overall… beautiful design, an easy to use visual interface, strong (but slow) support, and the most studied and supported WordPress theme on the planet.
+So, overall… beautiful design, an easy to use visual interface, strong (but slow) support, and the most studied, supported, and most popular WordPress theme on the planet.
 That means there is a LOT of help out there for when you get stuck, or want to outsource your core WordPress tasks to others.
-I'd say it's impossible to go wrong with Divi, particularly if this is your first blog or small business website.
-And, with a 10% discount right off the bat, and 30-day money back guarantee, you've got nothing to lose in launching your business venture.
+I’d say it’s impossible to go wrong with Divi, particularly if this is your first blog or small business website.
+And, with a 10% discount right off the bat, and 30-day money back guarantee, you’ve got nothing to lose in launching your business venture.

-My final rating as of May 3, 2021 for the Divi Theme and Divi Builder is a very strong 4.5 out of 5 stars.
+My final rating as of Feburary 18, 2021 for the Divi Theme and Divi Builder is a very strong 4.5 out of 5 stars.

 Howdy, all, I'm Doc.
 I live in the beautiful port city of Kobe, JAPAN with my wife Reiko.
 Together we co-founded the Japanese literature translation firm, Maplopo.
 Nihon Hustle grew out of my desire to help others interested in working with, or starting, a business Japan—or anywhere else in the world!